 - Alcohol and glass containers (excluding baby food jars)

 No, comfortable clothes are recommended.
-Many of our guests come in costume and we feel that the whole experience is heightened and more fun when you come dressed to play.
+Many of our guests come in costume and feel that the whole experience is more fun when dressed to play.

-We do not have any costume rental shops at Bristol for the 2020 season.
+We do not have any costume rental shops in Bristol.
 We hope to offer rentals again in the future.

 Yes.
 Due to safety & insurance requirements, all guests are required to wear shoes at all times.
 Tennis shoes, boots, sandals, flip-flops, etc are all permitted.
 Bare feet are never appropriate.

 We receive this question quite a bit.
 On one hand, were kilts worn in 1574?
 Yes.
 Are most modern kilt patterns period appropriate?
 No. But even though Bristol recreates an English village, our guests should feel free to come however you are most comfortable.
-In years past we’ve had guests arrive in everything from Roman legionnaire garb through WWII fatigues… and Lord of the Rings through Star Trek.
+In years past we’ve had guests arrive in everything from Roman legionnaire garb through Lord of the Rings.
 We welcome anyone who is willing to get into the spirit of things and play for a day.

 No. Due to an unfortunate number of people who have brought instruments and attempted to busk in our streets, you may not bring in any instrument except for a drum for our drum jam.